karthikrao-23/AgentScheduler/README.md

 ## Scheduling Logic

-The scheduler uses a sophisticated algorithm to determine agent requirements:
+The scheduler uses the following algorithm to determine agent requirements:

 1.  **Duration Calculation**: Calculates the total duration of the call window.
 2.  **Call Distribution**: Distributes total calls evenly across the duration to determine calls per hour.